Village Vet Animal Clinic Pet Care

 • Bloated or distended abdomen

-• No stool production or the stools are smaller and firmer than usual
+• Absence of stool or passing smaller, firmer stools than usual

 • Loose stools or diarrhea

-• No interest in food for more than 12 hours
+• Lack of interest in food for more than 12 hours

 • Seizure